davidbailey/py/README.md

 podcast.py: Create a podcast feed from a list of YouTube videos.

+railRadius.py: Calculate the maximum radius along a way from OpenStreetMap.
+For use with https://davidbailey.github.io/rail.html.

 risk.py: Playing around with plots.

 salesforceDisableUsers.py: Bulk disable Salesforce users who are in Stage, but not in Prod.